m1cha3l-s/m1cha3l-s-pad/README.md

 # m1cha3l's pad

 My take on a macropad but with comfort added.
-Featuring 4x custom mapable MX-Style switches, 1x Rotary encoder and a 0.91 inch OLED desplay.
+Featuring 4x custom mapable MX-Style switches, 1x Rotary encoder and a 0.91 inch OLED display.

 The pad runs QMK Firmware with VIA on a Seeed XIAO RP2040.
 VIA Allows easy customization without the need to reflash firmware.